aarontrefler/kaggle-gendered-pronoun/README.md

-Kaggle's Gendered Pronoun Resolution (Pair pronouns to their correct entities)
+Kaggle's Gendered Pronoun Resolution Competition
 ==============================
 Aaron Trefler
-Project Duration: Part-time work from March 22nd to April 22nd
+Project Duration: Part-time work from March 22nd to April 10th

 **Note: This project has not been completed, and only produces a submission file for stage 1 of the competition**